Republicans Scrap Health Care Vote — Again, Trump Blasts 'So-Called Republicans'

 But Senate Minority Leader Chuck Schumer of New York took to the Senate floor Tuesday to knock McConnell's argument as a "straw man" and a "false choice."

 "Democrats have a lot of ideas about how to improve health care," Schumer said.
 "Each of them endeavors to increase coverage, improve the quality of care, and lower the cost of care.
 None — none of the Republican plans manage to achieve those goals.
 That's the difference.
-The difference is one side wants to cut health care to average Americans, increase premiums, give the insurance companies far more freedom and one side wants to increase care, the number of people covered, lower premiums, better coverage.
+The difference is one side wants to cut health care to average Americans, increase premiums, give the insurance companies far more freedom, and one side wants to increase care, the number of people covered, lower premiums, better coverage.
 That's the divide."

 Schumer also accused Republicans of not wanting to have that debate on the merits and called for a "bipartisan way to improve the existing system."

 Later, after the announcement of the bill's demise, Schumer called for a bipartisan approach.
-Standing next to Washington state Democratic Sen. Patty Murray, Schumer promoted the work of Murray and Republican Lamar Alexander of Tennessee, chairman of the Health, Education, Labor and Pensions Committee to try and fix the current system.
+Standing next to Washington state Democratic Sen. Patty Murray, Schumer promoted the work of Murray and Republican Lamar Alexander of Tennessee, chairman of the Health, Education, Labor and Pensions Committee, to try to fix the current system.

 "I saw Sen. Alexander in the gym this morning," Schumer said, "and he seemed open to it [working on a bipartisan deal]."